Astrap1/Orpits-0x02/README.md

 - Rendering code boxes, code output, and keyboard-operated tables inside CodeMirror
 - Sending AI requests to the Gemini API and native-operation requests to the Rust/Tauri backend

-CodeMirror 6 is especially important because it gives x2pad more control than a normal text area.
-It allows the app to track document changes, command triggers, and formatting behaviour in a more structured way.

-React is used to organise the interface into reusable components, while TypeScript helps keep the command and editor logic safer as the app becomes more complex.

 ## 2. Rust/Tauri Backend Responsibilities
-The backend is built using Rust through the Tauri framework.
-It acts as the bridge between the frontend editor and the user's operating system.

 The backend handles:
 - Saving notes as `.x2` files
 - Opening existing `.x2` files